All Conditions & Treatments

 What is a distal radius fracture?

-• Colles' fractures, the most common type of distal radius fractures, which occur when falling on an outstretched hand, where the hand is extended backward on the wrist, and
+• Colles fractures are the most common type of distal radius fracture, and occur when falling on an outstretched hand, where the hand is extended backward on the forearm.

-• Smith fractures, which are caused by the opposite mechanism, that is, when the hand is flexed forward under the wrist.
+• Smith fractures, which is usually caused by the opposite mechanism, that is, when the hand is flexed forward under the forearm.

+Either direction of fracture has a worse prognosis if it involves the joint surface (articular fracture), as this introduces the possibility of cartilage damage and ultimately, arthritis.
 Many other fracture types exist in addition to these two most common types.
-Available treatment options depend on the type and severity of the fracture as well as the needs and health of the injured patient, and these options need to be carefully individualized by the treating physician to achieve a satisfactory functional outcome.
+Available treatment options depend on the type and severity of the fracture as well as the needs, health, and activity level of the injured patient, and these options need to be carefully individualized by the treating physician to achieve a satisfactory functional outcome.

 Navigating a patient through a particular treatment plan is a complex task and requires consideration of multiple factors and close attention during the healing phase.